In-Context Compositional Q-Learning for Offline Reinforcement Learning

-To address these challenges, we {propose} to cast value learning in offline reinforcement learning as a contextual inference problem, enabling local Q-function approximation via in-context learning.
-Specifically, we introduce In-context Compositional Q-Learning (\icql), a general framework for offline RL that leverages the in-context learning capabilities of linear Transformers to infer local Q-functions from small, retrieved transition sets.
-Rather than {fitting} global approximators {of value function}, \icql~\yh{leverages the compositional nature and local structure of the task to learn the family of value functions, enabling flexible} {adaptation of} value estimation locally within context windows.
-Our key contributions are summarized as follows: \begin{enumerate}[label=\textbullet] \item {We introduce the first offline RL framework \icql\ that \textbf{formulates Q-learning as a contextual inference problem}, leveraging in-context learning with linear Transformers to adaptively infer local Q-functions without requiring explicit subtask labels or structure.} \item We provide a theoretical analysis showing that \textbf{\icql\ achieves bounded approximation error} under two assumptions: linear approximability of the local Q-function and accurate weight inference from retrieved context, and prove the greedy policy with respect to it is guaranteed to be \textbf{near-optimal}. \item \textbf{\icql\ improves the performance in offline settings through in-context local approximation}, and we demonstrate the effectiveness of our approach \icql\ under both offline Q-learning and offline actor-critic frameworks.
-On the Gym and Adroit tasks, \texttt{ICQL} yields score improvements by \textbf{8.6\%} and \textbf{6.3\%}.
-Notably, on the Kitchen tasks, \texttt{ICQL} achieves a \textbf{16.4\%} performance improvement over the second best baseline.
-We also show that \icql does produce better value estimation.
-These results highlight the underexplored potential of linear attention in enabling robust and compositional value estimation for offline RL. \item We conduct extensive ablation studies to isolate the contributions of in-context learning and localized value inference.
-In addition, we investigate the impact of different retrieval strategies—including similarity metrics and context selection criteria—on overall performance and stability. \end{enumerate}
+\begin{enumerate}[label=\textbullet,leftmargin=2em] \item To the best of our knowledge, we introduce the first offline RL framework \icql\ that \textbf{formulates Q-learning as a contextual inference problem}, leveraging in-context learning with linear Transformers to adaptively infer local Q-functions without requiring explicit subtask labels or predefined subtask structure. \item We provide a theoretical analysis showing that \textbf{\icql\ achieves bounded approximation error} under two assumptions---linear approximability of the local Q-function and accurate inference of the weights from retrieved context---and prove that the greedy policy with respect to the inferred Q-function is \textbf{near-optimal}. \item \textbf{\icql\ improves performance in offline settings through in-context local approximation}, and we demonstrate the effectiveness of \icql\ in both offline Q-learning and offline actor-critic frameworks.
+On Gym and Adroit tasks, \texttt{ICQL} yields score improvements of \textbf{8.8\%} and \textbf{6.3\%}, respectively.
+Notably, on Kitchen tasks, \texttt{ICQL} achieves a \textbf{16.4\%} performance improvement over the second-best baseline.
+We further show that \texttt{ICQL} yields more accurate value estimation than strong baselines.
+These results highlight the underexplored potential of linear attention for robust and compositional value estimation in offline RL. \item We conduct extensive ablation studies to isolate the contributions of in-context learning and localized value inference.
+In addition, we investigate the impact of different retrieval strategies, including similarity metrics and context selection criteria, on overall performance and stability. \end{enumerate}